smlng/bgp-hijack-demo/README.md

 ## system requirements

-This demo is under development and testing on Debian 7 (wheezy, testing).
+This software is under development and testing on Linux Debian (testing).

-We want to use latest software versions, i.e., of quagga bgpd, we switched from Debian stable to testing.
+We want to use latest software versions, i.e., of quagga bgpd, so we switched from Debian stable to testing.
 To do so, proceed as follows:

     # cp /etc/apt/sources.list{,.bak}